 Community-university partnerships, program development, young adults with chronic conditions, infants and toddlers in early childhood centers

-Dr. Berg teaches the Promoting Population Health through Community Partnerships and Health Promotion, Participation and Wellness for Persons with Chronic Disease for the entry level MSOT and OTD program.
+Dr. Berg teaches the Promoting Population Health through Community Partnerships and Health Promotion, Participation and Wellness for Persons with Chronic Disease for the entry-level MSOT and OTD degree programs.
 She also teaches the Seminar in Educational Strategies to third-year OTD students.
 Dr. Berg oversees the Applied Clinical/Community Practice course sequence.
 Additionally, she mentors students who work in her laboratory.

 1999: PhD in social work, Washington University in St. Louis

 Dr. Berg had a wide range of clinical pediatric experience that includes hospital-based practice, rehabilitation services, school systems and home health before joining the faculty in 1985 with part-time teaching responsibilities.
 She earned her doctorate in 1999, focusing on the parent role in teaching classification to preschoolers whose learning and memory were challenged by prematurity.
 She has continued her interest in chronic conditions that impact learning and participation such as cancer, sickle cell disease and autism.
 Dr. Berg has developed several measurement tools to assist practitioners in expanding their role with children and youth to focus on participation in a variety of daily contexts.
 She leads the faculty in establishing community-university alliances to benefit the underserved or un-served.
 Student and agency partnerships familiarize all to the possibilities of the role of an occupational therapist on community teams to enhance population health.

 Berg, C., McCollum, M., Kim, E., Jason, D. Development of the Adolescent and Young Adult Activity Card Sort, in press, OTJR: Occupation, Participation and Health.